About Us 2023

 Being aware of our surroundings and not doing anything that causes too much harm to the flora/fauna and people of earth has been part of all decisions made at West Coast Surf Shop since we opened.
 I am a vehement believer in the ‘Take only pictures, leave only footprints’ mentality and consider that it is important to avoid doing anything that interferes negatively with anyone else's enjoyment and the wildlife and nature of a place.
 This includes, on a local level - my despair at those that habitually drop litter or dog crap and on a business level - the checking of environmental and ethical credentials of our suppliers and products.

-We recycle as much waste in house as we can and beyond that as much as our local council allow us, we leave some lighting off during quiet months, keep old vans running well (rather than buying new vehicles) and sparingly use multi-use polythene bags (way more environmentally sound than paper bags in a first world country – this is not the case in the third world where they often end up as a pollution hazard to wildlife).
+We recycle as much waste in house as we can and beyond that as much as our local council allow us, we leave some lighting off during quiet months, keep old vans running well (rather than buying new vehicles) and sparingly reuse any polythene bags that our suppliers have packed products in.

 Sustainability is a much used term but we apply it, sometimes extremely obliquely, to all decisions made.
 Again it comes down to ‘if I do this, will I be able to continue to do it without harming others or the environment into the future’ – tread lightly.